A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Statistical methods based generation

 With the goal of improving the true positive rate of intrusions without significantly increasing the false positives on a highly imbalanced intrusion dataset, D. A. Cieslak et al.~\cite{cieslak2006combating} evaluate and compare sampling methods including oversampling by replication, SMOTE and undersampling.
 Furthermore, the study introduces a clustering based implementation of SMOTE, cluster-SMOTE. cluster-SMOTE develops minority region approximations by applying k-means clustering to the set of minority examples.
 Then SMOTE is applied to each cluster separately.
 This process allows for focused improvements on a localization basis for the minority class and improves SMOTE's performance on imbalanced datasets.

 In a similar effort, \cite{vu2016learning} investigates the sampling techniques used for addressing imbalanced data by classifying encrypted and unencrypted traffic.
 Since the unencrypted traffic is much higher than the encrypted traffic, it results in a dataset imbalance.
-Apart from the earlier mentioned methods, the study also investigates the use of Condensed Nearest Neighbor for undersampling and SMOTE-SVM for oversampling.
+Apart from the earlier mentioned methods, the study also investigates the use of Condensed Nearest Neighbor for undersampling and SMOTE with a Support Vector Machine (SMOTE-SVM) for oversampling.

+\textbf{Limitations:} The studies reviewed indicate that KNN and SMOTE-based approaches are inherently dependent on feature-space structure and data quality.
+As observed in \cite{cieslak2006combating,vu2016learning}, inappropriate sampling strategies can introduce bias or overfitting, and these methods do not model temporal traffic dynamics.
+Consequently, their applicability is limited to data balancing rather than traffic behavior synthesis.

+\textbf{Summary:} In summary, KNN and SMOTE-based methods address a complementary problem in network traffic analysis: mitigating class imbalance.
+The reviewed works demonstrate their effectiveness in improving classification performance for intrusion detection and encrypted traffic analysis \cite{cieslak2006combating,vu2016learning}.
+These methods function as augmentation techniques that enhance downstream learning tasks rather than as generative traffic models.